Alteernative/FairBank/README.md

 # FairBank

-FairBank is a transparent and ethical web banking application, developed as part of the INM5151 course at UQAM.
-This project aims to offer an innovative and interest-free banking service platform.
-FairBank provides a range of features, including transaction management, user interface customization, and an administrator page for advanced user and service management.
+FairBank is a transparent web banking application, developed as part of the INM5151 course at UQAM.
+FairBank offers an innovative and interest-free banking service platform.
+The following documentation shows the features, technologies used as well as a guide for local installation.

 ## Demo
 https://github.com/user-attachments/assets/437bb85c-3d37-40f7-95c3-e1b43d1d767b